strapi/strapi-starter-next-corporate/README.md

 ![screen-heroku-create-app](medias/screen-heroku-create-app.png)

-Then select GitHub as the deployment method, and connect the fork that we just created.
+Then select GitHub as the deployment method and find your repository.

 ![screen-heroku-github-deploy](medias/screen-heroku-github-deploy.png)